nuxt/nuxt/docs/3.api/2.composables/use-preview-mode.md

 # `usePreviewMode`

-Preview Mode allows you to see how your changes would be displayed on a live site without revealing them to users.
+Preview mode allows you to see how your changes would be displayed on a live site without revealing them to users.

 You can use the built-in `usePreviewMode` composable to access and control preview state in Nuxt.
 If the composable detects preview mode it will automatically force any updates necessary for [`useAsyncData`](/docs/api/composables/use-async-data) and [`useFetch`](/docs/api/composables/use-fetch) to rerender preview content.